OCA/server-tools/dbf2csv/README.rst

 Usage
 =====

-To use this module, you have to belong to "Administration|Setting" group, and then:
+To use this module,

 * Go to *Settings > DBF to CSV > Conversions*.
-* After upload a '.dbf' file hten you can launch the conversion process.
+* After upload a '.dbf' file then you can launch the conversion process.

 Known issues / Roadmap